Envirometrix/PredictiveSoilMapping/main.md

 techniques to fit models for the purpose of producing spatial and/or spatiotemporal predictions of soil variables i.e. to produce maps of soil properties or soil classes at various resolutions.
-This chapter identifies and discusses the key technical specifications users need to consider to prepare for data production and to obtain realistic estimates of workloads and production costs.
+This chapter identifies and discusses some of the key technical specifications users need to consider to prepare for data production and to obtain realistic estimates of workloads and production costs.